dc0d/workerpool/README.md

 If a negative value is passed as the minimum number of workers, then the number of CPUs would be used as minimum number.
 We can stop the worker pool either by calling `pool.StopWait()` or closing the input job channel (if we want to wait for all the worker goroutines to stop, we should call `pool.StopWait()`).

 When a temporary burst comes, we can add workers to the pool with different strategies.
-We can quit them explicitly or let them work until there are no more jobs to do and they will get timed-out in a sliding (timeout) manner, like this:
+We can quit them explicitly or let them work until there are no more jobs to do and they will get timed-out in a sliding (timeout) manner and would just do their last job, eventually, like this:

 ```go
 func main() {